mattiaguerri/PyTorch-Deep-Learning-Template/README.md

 ```
 ## Data
 In the `data` package you can define your own Dataset, as always by subclassing `torch.data.utils.Dataset`, exposing transformations and utilities to work with your data.
-In our example, we directly used `ImageDataset` from `torchvision` but we included a skeleton for a custom `Dataset` in `/data/MyDataset`
+In our example, we directly used `ImageFolder` from `torchvision` but we included a skeleton for a custom `Dataset` in `/data/MyDataset`
 ### Transformation
 You usually have to do some preprocessing on the data, e.g. resize the images and apply data augmentation.
 All your transformation should go inside `.data.trasformation`.
 In our template, we included a wrapper for
 [imgaug](https://imgaug.readthedocs.io/en/latest/)